wwi17seb/dhbw-project-backend/README.md

     pgadmin_user=project@dhbw.de
     pgadmin_password=test1234
     ```
-5. Copy the server certifcates into the /docker/nginx/ssl directory.
-The certificate files can be found inside the "backend_doku->ssl" onedrive directory.
+5. Copy the server certifcates into the `/docker/nginx/ssl` directory.
+The certificate files can be found inside the `backend_doku->ssl` onedrive directory.

 ## for backend developers
 1. Do the common steps.